Campus Crossroads: Non-Jewish Student Perceptions of Jews and Israel

 Counter Antisemitism: We All Must Act

-Since October 7, 2023, ADL has been responding to the surge in antisemitic incidents on college and university campuses.
-With more than 1,200 incidents recorded by ADL between October 2023 and September 2024 and the Six Trends identified related to campus antisemitism, the urgent need for schools to commit to ensuring a safe, equitable and harassment-free environment where all students can thrive is clear..
+Since October 7, 2023, ADL has been responding to an unprecedented surge in antisemitic incidents on college and university campuses.
+With an 84% increase in campus incidents in 2024 alone, the urgent need for schools to ensure a safe and harassment-free environment where all students, staff and faculty can thrive has never been clearer.

 Pathway to No Tolerance